eljost/td/README.md

 ### Filtering

-To investigate a **Gaussian 09** excited state optimization it may be useful to split the output in chunks, where chunks should equal the number of calculated roots at every step of the optimization:
+To investigate a **Gaussian 09** excited state optimization it may be useful to split the output in chunks, where chunks should correspond to the number of calculated roots at every step of the optimization:

 	./td [fn] --chunks [roots]